 Step 6: Applicant obtains permit

-Applicant submits to the permit clerk the approved folder along with the documents below
+- Applicant submits to the permit clerk the approved folder with a stamp indicating that microfilm has been received, along with the

 Step 7: Post Permit Activities

 Some applications require a new or amended Certificate of Occupancy, and others should simply be signed off when the work has been completed.

 Submitting a Job Filing and Obtaining a Permit in DOB NOW: Build

 DOB NOW is an interactive, web-based portal that enables building owners, design professionals, filing representatives, and licensees to do all business with DOB online.
 One of the benefits of filing online is that you can file from your computer and do not have to come to DOB.

 This diagram and the steps below describe the general process at the Department of Buildings for filing an application in DOB NOW: Build and obtaining a permit for jobs that are not Professionally Certified.

 - All stakeholders associated to the filing must register for eFiling before logging into DOB NOW: Build

 Step 1: Log In to DOB NOW: Build